 Many thanks are extended to the Cincinnati Art Museum (CAM), which graciously furnishes our society with their Fath Auditorium for all of our regular meetings on Sunday afternoons, unless noted otherwise.
 With free parking available, the Art Museum is conveniently located in Eden Park.
 Additionally, many thanks must be extended to all the Officers and Board Members for generously giving their time, talents, and resources to make each DASC season a success.
 Special thanks go to Mr. Stewart Maxwell, our Program Chairman, and Mrs. Barbara Kreines, who sponsors an annual lecture for the DASC and the Cincinnati Art Museum.

 Please join us by returning your completed application form, in order to receive mailings and attend the programs sponsored by the society this season.
 Optional donations to the CAM can be given to help support the purchases, research, preservation, and display of the collections of their Decorative Arts Department.
-During this past season, DASC members were able to proudly donate funds for the conservation and installation of a ca. 1820 Federal mantel recently donated by The Literary Club of Cincinnati.
-In the near future, it will be installed in CAM’S Cincinnati Wing in order to feature the sophisticated taste and desire for fine, high-style architectural design during the Queen City’s earliest days.
-The conservation of this mantelpiece joins a long list of objects and funds which we have donated to the Art Museum through the decades.
+During this past season, DASC members proudly donated funds for the upcoming Art Museum exhibit, “Gorham Silver: Defining Brilliance 1850-1970,” opening in March, 2020.
+Our contribution will support the installation of the exhibit’s central feature, the Furber Pavillion, which includes 816 pieces of silver, ranging from High Victorian to Japanese-inspired styles.
+This donation joins a long list of objects and funds which we have given to the Art Museum through the decades.

 In addition, an optional tax deductible contribution to our society is greatly appreciated and allows us to provide lectures and tours that are equal to events offered by Winterthur, Colonial Williamsburg, and the Decorative Arts Trust, at far less cost to you.